BardiyaFeili/seela/README.md

 > [!NOTE]
 > All panes need to be initialized before you you are attached to the session.
-> This means using high `@wait` will the app just stall for that period.
+> This means using high `@wait` will make the app just stall for that period.

 ## TODO